MongoEngine/mongoengine/docs/tutorial.rst

 ----------------------
 MongoDB is *schemaless*, which means that no schema is enforced by the database
 --- we may add and remove fields however we want and MongoDB won't complain.
-This makes life a lot easier in many regards, especially when it comes to migrations.
+This makes life a lot easier in many regards, especially when there is a change to the data model.
 However, defining schemata for our documents can help to iron out bugs involving incorrect types or missing fields, and also allow us to define utility methods on our documents in the same way that traditional :abbr:`ORMs (Object-Relational Mappers)` do.

 In our Tumblelog application we need to store several different types of information.
 We will need to have a collection of **users**, so that we may link posts to an individual.
 We also need to store our different types **posts** (text, image and link) in the database.
-For to aid navigation of our Tumblelog, posts may have **tags** associated with them, so that the list of posts shown to the user may be limited to posts that have a specified tag.
+To aid navigation of our Tumblelog, posts may have **tags** associated with them, so that the list of posts shown to the user may be limited to posts that have been assigned a specified tag.
 Finally, it would be nice if **comments** could be added to posts.
 We'll start with **users**, as the others are slightly more involved.

 Users
 ^^^^^